afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 <img src="./resources/w1/estimator-covariance.png" width="500" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

--  first eq: recursive definition for the state covariance matrix $P_{k}$ by using matrix calculs and taking derivatives
+-  `first eq`: recursive definition for the state covariance matrix $P_{k}$ by using matrix calculs and taking derivatives
--  second eq: This criterion is minimized based on value of $K_{k}$
+-  `second eq`: This criterion is minimized based on value of $K_{k}$
--  third eq: the larger our gain matrix k,  the smaller the estimator covariance will be.
+-  `third eq`: the larger our gain matrix k,  the smaller the estimator covariance will be.

-> The gain matrix can be seen as balancing the information we get from our `prior estimate` the information received from our `new measurement`
+> The gain matrix can be seen as balancing the information we get from our `prior estimate` and the information received from our `new measurement`

 **Recursive Least squares Algorithm**

 <img src="./resources/w1/recursive-least-sq-algo.png" width="500" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

+- We initialises the algorithm w/ Estimate of the unknown parameters and its covariance matrix
+  - initial guess can come from the first measurement
+  - the covariance could come from technical specification

 Why a Recursive Least squares Algorithm important?
 - It enables us to minimize computational effort in our estimation process which is always a good thing
 - Recursive least squares forms the `update step` of the `linear Kalman filter`.
-We'll discuss this in more detail in the next module.

 **Summary**
 - RLS produces a `running estimate` of parameters(s) for a stream of measurements (without having the entier batch of measurements at hand)